bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 b.
 Some high capacity neural network :math:`g(z; \theta)` (a deterministic function) with input :math:`z` and model parameters :math:`\theta`;
 c.
-A conditional output distribution :math:`p_{X|Z}(x|g_(z; \theta))` that use the outputs of the neural network to model the data distribution :math:`x` (via an appropriate loss function).
+A conditional output distribution :math:`p_{X|Z}(x|g_(z; \theta))` that use the outputs of the neural network to model the data distribution :math:`X` (via an appropriate loss function).

-By sampling :math:`z` from our prior, passing it through our neural network to define our conditional output distribution :math:`p_{X|Z}` for the given :math:`z`, and then use that distribution to (often explicitly) sample our :math:`X`.
+By sampling :math:`z` from our prior and passing it through our neural network to define our conditional output distribution :math:`p_{X|Z}` for the given :math:`z`, we can then use it to (often explicitly) sample our :math:`X`.
 In these cases, sampling is usually relatively straight forward but training on the other hand is not.
 Let's see why.